Exclusive Interview: Viv Anderson - The First Black Player To Represent England

 "So, obviously very proud and very honoured - to play for your country is always a great thing."

 Q: What Do You Think About Inclusivity In Football?

-"Oh it’s changed a tremendous amount.
+"Oh, it’s changed a tremendous amount.
 There was only a couple of black faces, well there was only one black face on the television when I played, was a lad called Clive Best.
 Then obviously I came along, Cyril came along, Laurie came along, and it’s changed a hell of a lot now.
-You look up and down the country there’s more black faces playing in football teams.
+You look up and down the country, more Black faces are playing in football teams.

 "I just think the next stage is management side.
 I think we’ve only got two or three managers.
-It’s really important we’re not just looked upon as athletes, but we’re looked upon as managers of men."
+We mustn’t be just looked upon as athletes, but we’re looked upon as managers of men."

 Q: What Are Your Thoughts On Racism In Football?